How does one find acceptance of failure while on the bike? Here's my recap.

 The next day I awoke felling a bit better.
 I followed my same routines but with a sense of calm.
 When I called my family for the daily miles check I started the conversation off a bit differently.

-“So I know I have been tracking miles but I don’t want to talk about miles or kilometers anymore.
+“So I know I have tracked miles but I don’t want to talk about miles or kilometers anymore.
 There is to be no mention of miles at ALL, only hours on the bike.
 My new goal is not based around distance anymore but time.
 I will ride 10-12 hours a day or more and see where I end up.
 I will ride until the 30 days are up and if I only travel 100 km then that’s as far as I ride.
 I accept the fact that I will not reach Bluff and I will not finish the tour.
-You all have been the best support and thank you for supporting me with this decision and for NOT mentioning mileage OR the possibility of me reaching Bluff anymore.”
+You all have been the best support, so thank you for continuing with supporting my decision and for NOT mentioning mileage OR me reaching Bluff anymore.”

 Now that I’m back in the states, a few months after the tour I look back to this moment often.
 It’s one of the many lessons adventure has taught me.
 I know can look at failure as a stepping-stone to success.
 I hope you all can do the same.

 Thank you Thank you Thank you Royal Robbins for the amazing and empowering post!
-I was honored and humbled to be featured for International Women’s Day.
+It was a humbling honor featured for International Women’s Day.

 I think it's time to have some fun, we will be coming back to fear, acceptance of failure and running past empty BUT next week I'll show you one of my fav places on the tour....Hobbiton!!